 - 3.3 An entity whose financial statements comply with this FRS shall make an explicit and unreserved statement of such compliance in the notes.
-Financial statements shall not be described as complying with this FRS unless they comply with all the requirements of this FRS. - A public benefit entity that applies the 'PBE' prefixed paragraphs shall make an PBE3.3A explicit and unreserved statement that it is a public benefit entity. - 3.4 In the extremely rare circumstances when management concludes that compliance with this FRS would be so misleading that it would conflict with the objective of financial statements of entities within the scope of this FRS set out in Section 2, the entity shall depart from that requirement in the manner set out in paragraph 3.5. - 3.5 When an entity departs from a requirement of this FRS in accordance with paragraph 3.4, or from a requirement of applicable legislation, it shall disclose the following: - (a) that management has concluded that the financial statements present fairly the entity's financial position, financial performance and cash flows; - that it has complied with this FRS or applicable legislation, except that it has departed from a particular requirement of this FRS or applicable legislation to achieve a fair presentation; and - (c) the nature of the departure, including the treatment that this FRS or applicable legislation would require, the reason why that treatment would be so misleading in the circumstances that it would conflict with the objective of financial statements set out in Section 2, and the treatment adopted.
+Financial statements shall not be described as complying with this FRS unless they comply with all the requirements of this FRS. - PBE3.3A A public benefit entity that applies the 'PBE' prefixed paragraphs shall make an explicit and unreserved statement that it is a public benefit entity. - \ 3.4 In special circumstances when management concludes that compliance with any requirement of this FRS or applicable legislation (only when it allows for a true and fair override) is inconsistent with the requirement to give a true and fair view, the entity shall depart from that requirement in the manner set out in paragraph 3.5. - \ 3.5 When an entity departs from a requirement of this FRS in accordance with paragraph 3.4, or from a requirement of applicable legislation, it shall disclose the following: - that management has concluded that the financial statements give a true and fair view of the entity's financial position, financial performance and, when required to be presented, cash flows; - (b) that it has complied with this FRS or applicable legislation, except that it has departed from a particular requirement of this FRS or applicable legislation to the extent necessary to give a true and fair view; and

-- 3.6 When an entity has departed from a requirement of this FRS or applicable legislation in a prior period, and that departure affects the amounts recognised in the financial statements for the current period, it shall make the disclosures set out in paragraph 3.5(c). - 3.7 [Not used]
+- (c) the nature and effect of the departure, including the treatment that this FRS or applicable legislation would require, the reason why that treatment would be so misleading in the circumstances that it would conflict with the objective of financial statements set out in Section 2, and the treatment adopted. - 3.6 When an entity has departed from a requirement of this FRS or applicable legislation in a prior period, and that departure affects the amounts recognised in the financial statements for the current period, it shall make the disclosures set out in paragraph 3.5(c). - 3.7 [Not used]